Learn how to write TCP servers using Python's socket module

 server_socket = socket.create_server(("localhost", 8080))

-methodThis is the interface for socket.create_server
+socket.create_server methodThis is the interface for socket.create_server:

 def create_server(address, *, family=AF_INET, backlog=None, reuse_port=False, dualstack_ipv6=False)

-To create a TCP server, you'd pass in a tuple consisting of (host, port)
+To create a TCP server, you'd pass in a tuple consisting of (host, port) like ("localhost", 8080) as address.

 # Starts a TCP server listening on localhost:8080